On Post-Selection Inference in A/B Tests

 \subsection{Variance Reduction}

 Tweedie's formula for the posterior variance \eqref{eq:tweedie} shows

-Posterior variance is smaller than $\frac{\sigma^2}{N}$ when $l''(\Delta)<0$ --- uncertainty reduction is guaranteed if the marginal likelihood is log-concave.

-Because the marginal likelihood of $\Delta$ is a convolution of the prior density and a Gaussian density of noise.
+Posterior variance is smaller than $\frac{\sigma^2}{N}$ when $l''(\Delta)<0$.
+Thus, uncertainty reduction is guaranteed if the marginal likelihood is log-concave, because the marginal likelihood of $\Delta$ is a convolution of the prior density and a Gaussian density of noise.
 It can be shown that the convolution of two log-concave densities is log-concave.
 It is easy to see Gaussian is log-concave.
 Therefore if our prior is log-concave, the empirical Bayes confidence interval will be narrower than the standard unadjusted $\sigma^2/N$.

 Priors like Gaussian, Laplace are log-concave.
-However, it is not true that mixture of log-concave distribution is also log-concave.
+However, it is not true that the mixture of log-concave distribution is also log-concave.
 Nevertheless, we found the Ghidorah prior is empirically log-concave for a large range of $\Delta$ that we need to evaluate the posterior variance for.
-When the variance is not reduced, we found from \eqref{eq:ghidorahvar} that they are cases where the posterior probability of the Zero component is close to 0.5 and therefore the last three terms of \eqref{eq:ghidorahvar} is relatively big.
-In practice, we propose to cap the variance by $\sigma^2/N$ so the confidence interval is always reduced.
-Our simulation and empirical study showed this modification still keeps good confidence interval coverage.
+When the variance is not reduced, we found from \eqref{eq:ghidorahvar} that they are cases where the posterior probabilities of the zero and non-zero components are not close to 0 or 1.
+These are generally uninteresting cases, and it is unclear whether there is a practically significant treatment effect.
+Practically, we propose to cap the variance by $\sigma^2/N$, so that the confidence interval is always reduced.
+Our simulation and empirical study showed that this modification still keeps good confidence interval coverage.